-1- It is found that the effect of increasing Darcy number or Forchheimer number is to increase the attenuation and phase velocities for both forward and backward sound waves; this is due to favorable role of solid matrix in damping sound waves.
+2- It is found that the effect of increasing Darcy number or Forchheimer number is to increase the attenuation and phase velocities for both forward and backward sound waves; this is due to favorable role of solid matrix in damping sound waves.

-2- It is found that the effect of increasing porosity or reduced frequency parameter is to decrease attenuation and phase velocities for both forward and backward sound waves; this is due to absence of favorable role of porous matrix and high incident sound waves strength respectively.
+3- It is also found that the effect of increasing porosity or reduced frequency parameter is to decrease attenuation and phase velocities for both forward and backward sound waves; this is due to the absence of the role of porous matrix and high incident sound waves strength, respectively.